 Thanks to Youtube, millions of people have become inspired to complete DIY projects around the house.
 But unlike trying to change your car’s oil or sew your own placemats, DIY garage repairs can be very dangerous.

-Read on to learn why garage spring repair should be left to the experts.
+Read on to learn why garage spring repair in Katy, TX, should be left to the experts.

 Lack of Training

 Many people mistakenly think that a garage door is a simple device.
 While a lot of garage door maintenance is something you can do yourself, it takes training to know how to avoid injury.

 Garage door technicians are often trained by the garage door manufacturer and the garage door company.
 They come to do repairs armed with extensive training, the right equipment, and experience.

 With overhead garage doors, all steps must be done in the proper order.
 Garage door spring replacement and repair are among the most dangerous garage door repairs.
 If not done correctly, you could be seriously injured or killed.

 Repairing garage doors, particularly replacing torsion springs, is dangerous work.
 It’s best to leave it to the pros.

 Whenever you do DIY garage door repairs, you are combining your ladder risk with garage door risk.
 It is not easy to balance a garage door in the ideal position, especially while on a ladder.

 Also, a garage door easily weighs well over 100 pounds.
 Physics teaches us that a falling object’s impact is its mass multiplied by the height of fall and acceleration due to gravity.